Violation of detailed balance in microwave circuits: theory and experiment: Results

-In an experiment at ultra-low temperature, it may be difficult to perform such a measurement, and choosing the right bandwidth might be difficult.
-In contrast, increasing the bandwidth will always lead to an increased cross-power.
 We notice that $\expval{P_{1,2}}$, which in theory should be proportional to $\abs{\Delta T}$ is experimentally not exactly a perfectly even function of $\Delta T$.
 This comes from the impedances of the sources not being exactly 50 $\Omega$, so reversing the sources also slightly changes $S$.
 The same thing happens to $\expval{L_z}$ which is not perfectly odd, although it is less obvious.
 For $\Delta T=0$ we find a residual cross-power which corresponds to what we expect for $\Delta T\sim13$K. We understand this as amplifier noise ($\sim70$K) being averaged a finite number $N=100$ of times.
 This yields $\Delta T\approx 70/\sqrt{100}=7$K, in reasonable agreement with the measurement.
 We also find a residual angular momentum corresponding to $\Delta T\sim0.6$K, in good agreement with our prediction, see section~\ref{sec:III}.